BandarHL/YTShortsDownloader/README.md

 * ~~Merge audio with the video~~

 ========================
-## Currently not working because YouTube now use .webm extension, so we need ffmpeg to convert it to mp4 or any extension that work with phones.
+## ~~Currently not working because YouTube now use .webm extension, so we need ffmpeg to convert it to mp4 or any extension that work with phones.~~
+## Update: the tweak will works for mp4 shorts video.